 - We reserve the right to disqualify runners for unsportsmanlike conduct, including being verbally abusive to race officials or volunteers before, during, or after the event, whether in face-to-face communication, email, or social media.

-- We reserve all rights to alter these terms of service at any time and for any reason, or for no reason at all.
+- We reserve all rights to alter these terms of service at any time and for any reason.

 Information For Families and Friends: